MicrosoftDocs/architecture-center/docs/example-scenario/data/greenfield-lakehouse-fabric-content.md

 This architecture is applicable to the following scenarios:

 - Organizations that are starting fresh without legacy system constraints.
-- Organizations that anticipate data volumes between 0.5 and 1.5 TB.
+- Organizations that anticipate data volumes between 0.5 TB and 1.5 TB.
 - Organizations that prefer a simple and streamlined pattern that balances cost, complexity, and performance considerations.
 - Organizations that need a simple, cost-effective, and high-performance data platform that addresses reporting, analytics, and machine learning requirements.
 - Organizations that want to integrate data from multiple sources for a unified view.